feelthedimez/feelthedimez.github.io/_posts/2025-08-01-where-qa-fits-in-web3.md

 QA in blockchain isn’t about pixel-perfect UIs.
 It’s about trust.
 It’s about making sure the distributed system behaves exactly as intended, across time, space, and cryptographic boundaries.
 You’ll need development experience, an eye for test edge cases, and a willingness to explore low-level behavior.

 It’s not easy.
 But it’s necessary.

+AND PLEASE, DON'T BUILD IN RUST! 😂